-Communication misfires can lead to problematic and unhealthy situations within your work place.
-This can quickly lead to issues when dealing with customers or each other, reducing sales and overall success within your organization.
+Communication misfires can lead to problematic and unhealthy situations within your workplace.
+It can quickly lead to issues when dealing with customers or each other, reducing sales and overall success within your organization.
 Here are some lessons we can all learn from this all-too-common issue.

 The Bottom-Line for Now

 The "I'm here and aren't you excited!" new manager is annoying to everyone involved.
 The point in time when you assume responsibility for a group that is new to you is filled with ample opportunities to misstep and misfire.
 Don't let your mouth run ahead of your brain.
-Instead, ask questions, listen carefully and tread softly before you share your opinions.
+Instead, ask questions, listen carefully, and before you share your opinions, tread softly.